andrewpillar/cl/readme.md

 $ cl uat systemctl status postgresql
 ```

-cl reads expects a `ClFile` to be in the current directory from where the
+cl expects a `ClFile` to be in the current directory from where the
 command is invoked.
 This is a plain-text file that describes the cluster, and
 how they can be accessed via SSH.